 The Automobile Travel Diary documents three trips by car in 1917 and earlier.
-The travelers are based in Manatee, Florida, and recount travel by earlier automobile including staying at auto camps, hotels, and farmhouses.
+The white travelers are based in Manatee, Florida, and recount travel by earlier automobile including staying at auto camps, hotels, and farmhouses.
 The first undated trip begins in Manatee, Florida, and concludes in Sacramento, California.
 The second undated trip begins in Handley, Texas, and returns to Manatee, Florida.
 The final trip recounted in the diary is dated 1917 and begins in Manatee visiting sites in and round Georgia including Andersonville Prison.
 Some expenses and notes are also kept at the back of the diary.

 A partial transcript was provided by the seller: